 Faced with surging populations, political and economic instability, and threats of extreme weather, cities need to be more resilient, responsive, and receptive than ever before.
 As one of the world’s largest development and professional services firms, Tetra Tech provides a comprehensive suite of integrated services to build stronger, more resilient cities.

-We offer municipal governance and leadership capacity building, integrated planning and project management, critical infrastructure design, and climate-smart investment services.
+We offer municipal governance and leadership capacity building, integrated planning and project management, critical infrastructure design, and climate-smart investment.

 Tetra Tech uses a proven capacity building approach to strengthen local municipalities.
 Through the ProDecentralization program, we worked with all involved stakeholders to align physical and urban and economic planning at all levels of government.
 We facilitate and inform learning, which enables our clients to mitigate risk and develop strategies to increase resilience.